ppereiradev/coding-interview/README.md

 # Coding Interview Prep

-There are several Jupyter Notebooks that I am using to prepare for the code interview in the Google.
+In this repository, there are several Jupyter Notebooks that I am using to prepare for my code interview in the Google.
 Feel free to clone and use these notebooks to prepare for your code interview.

 ## Installation